JuliaData/DataTables.jl/docs/src/man/getting_started.md

 Nullable(1) + Nullable()
 ```

-The get() function can be used to extract the value from the `[Nullable](http://docs.julialang.org/en/stable/manual/types/#nullable-types-representing-missing-values)` wrapper when it is not null.
+The `get()` function can be used to extract the value from the `[Nullable](http://docs.julialang.org/en/stable/manual/types/#nullable-types-representing-missing-values)` wrapper when it is not null.
+For example:

-example :
 ```julia
 julia> a = Nullable{String}("14:00:00")
 Nullable{String}("14:00:00")